Support Compression Garments after Plastic Surgery

 Read below to find out more about this important post-op liposuction or post-op tummy tuck or body lift topic.

-The first few weeks after a body lift, tummy tuck or liposuction surgery, are when your tissues are changing and healing in your body.
+The first few weeks after a body lift, tummy tuck or liposuction surgery, is when your tissues are changing and healing in your body.
 With abdominal surgeries, a lot of the excess fat has been removed as well as quite a bit of the excess skin.

 This means that inside the treated areas, your skin and other tissues are beginning to react to the surgery, as they journey towards settling down and shifting into what will be your “new” reshaped body.

-In a Tummy Tuck operation, you can get a flatter or more ‘firmly toned’ stomach area because excess skin and fat is removed; along with abdominal muscle repair and re-positioning of the navel.
-When a proper Tummy Tuck is performed by a fully qualified Plastic Surgeon, the abdominal muscle injuries are also surgical repaired (as many patients have split or injured abdominal muscles that contribute to a permanent pouch – but these can often be corrected during surgery).
+In a Tummy Tuck operation, you can get a flatter or more ‘firmly toned’ stomach area because excess skin and fat is removed; along with abdominal muscle repair and repositioning of the navel.
+When a proper Tummy Tuck is performed by a fully qualified Plastic Surgeon, the abdominal muscle injuries are also surgically repaired (as many patients have split or injured abdominal muscles that contribute to a permanent pouch – but these can often be corrected during surgery).
 But you WILL have a lot of swelling and body changes until you are fully healed, and that’s why you’ll need to follow your post-surgical instructions exactly.

 The primary reason why your Surgeon will advise you to wear a compression garment as part of your healing instructions is: